foxbunny/duckweed/README.md

 Currently, only beta releases are available.

+# Take it for a spin

+This [fiddle](https://jsfiddle.net/foxbunny/e0pjybw7/) contains a small counter example that you can fork and play with.

 # Hello Duckweed!

 This is the simplest possible application you can create with Duckweed: